ovotech/castle/packages/avro-epoch-days/README.md

 yarn add @ovotech/avro-epoch-days
 ```

-And then you can use `AvroEpochDays` for a logicalType of a feild.
+And then you can use `AvroEpochDays` for a logicalType of a field.

 > [examples/simple.ts](examples/simple.ts)